nunziap90/ID2-2015/0_testi/Francesca/CR5_MegaFaces Kinetic Facade.md

-# The Kinetic Facade of the MegaFaces Pavilion aka Mount Rushmore of the digital age
+# The MegaFaces Kinetic Facade aka Mount Rushmore of the digital age
 ##@Sochi 2014 Winter Olympics
 By Asif Khan and iart